wojtekmaj/react-pdf/README.md

 | onLoadError   | Function called in case of an error while retrieving the outline.                                                                                  | n/a           | `(error) => alert('Error while retrieving the outline! ' + error.message)`                                                                                                                                                                                                                          |
 | onLoadSuccess | Function called when the outline is successfully retrieved.                                                                                        | n/a           | `(outline) => alert('The outline has been successfully retrieved.')`                                                                                                                                                                                                                                |

+### Thumbnail

+Displays a thumbnail of a page.
+Does not render the annotation layer or the text layer.
+Does not register itself as a link target, so the user will not be scrolled to a Thumbnail component when clicked on an internal link (e.g. in Table of Contents).
+When clicked, attempts to navigate to the page clicked (similarly to a link in Outline).
+Should be placed inside `<Document />`.
+Alternatively, it can have `pdf` prop passed, which can be obtained from `<Document />`'s `onLoadSuccess` callback function.

+#### Props

+Props are the same as in `<Page />` component, but certain annotation layer and text layer-related props are not available:

+- customTextRenderer
+- onClick
+- onGetAnnotationsError
+- onGetAnnotationsSuccess
+- onGetTextError
+- onGetTextSuccess
+- onRenderAnnotationLayerError
+- onRenderAnnotationLayerSuccess
+- onRenderTextLayerError
+- onRenderTextLayerSuccess
+- renderAnnotationLayer
+- renderForms
+- renderTextLayer

 ## Useful links

 - [React-PDF Wiki](https://github.com/wojtekmaj/react-pdf/wiki/)